S-Solis/Mortgage-Default-Risk/README.md

 3. Under Administration > User and Privileges > Administrative Roles, ensure your appropriate roles have DBA-level (unrestricted) access.
 This ensures no user restrictions and that data can be loaded.
 (Note that this is **not** recommended for a production environment.)
 4. Setting the configuration file:
    1. Navigate to the workbench home page, right click the connection, and select "Edit Connection".
    2. Set the "Configuration File" setting to the location of the my.cnf file included.
-Note that this file includes settings that are **not** recommended for a production environment for security reasons.
+Note that this file includes a setting that is **not** recommended for a production environment for security reasons.
 5. Open and run the file CREATE_TABLES_LOAD_DATA.sql.
 (Note: Update the filepaths as needed depending on where the .csv files are saved locally.)
 6. Run queries to explore the data as needed.